 If you're not already familiar with this grown-est of grown-up games (where have you been?), here's how it works: For the first five questions, one person from each couple leaves the room while the rest of you write down the answers.
 Once questions are answered, they'll come back to try and guess your responses.
 For the second round of five questions, simply alternate partners.

-Here are some questions to get you started.
-Consider these suggestions that will help you come up with more questions on your own.
+Consider asking these questions to get you started; then, come up with more thought-provoking (and slightly uncomfortable) questions on your own.

 If You've Already Done It, Where's the Wildest Place You Two Have Made Love?